Sudbury District

 The Sudbury District is a district in Northeastern Ontario in the Canadian province of Ontario.
 It was created in 1894 from townships of eastern Algoma District and west Nipissing District.
+In 1973, the Regional Municipality of Sudbury was created as a separate jurisdiction out of the district.

 The overwhelming majority of the district (about 92%) is unincorporated and part of Unorganized North Sudbury District.
 With the exception of Chapleau, all of the district's incorporated municipalities are found in the area immediately surrounding the city of Greater Sudbury to the west, east and south.
 North of the Greater Sudbury area, the district is sparsely populated; between Sudbury and Chapleau, only unincorporated settlements, ghost towns and small First Nations reserves are found.

 Status of Greater Sudbury

 Because the districts of Northern Ontario are unincorporated territorial divisions, unlike the counties or regional municipalities of Southern Ontario, the city of Greater Sudbury is legally defined as part of the district in the geographic sense.

 Politically, however, the district and the city are considered two distinct census divisions and two distinct jurisdictions for provincial government services.
 The district's social services board—which has offices in the district seat of Espanola, as well as satellite offices in several other communities in the district—instead shares its jurisdictional area with the neighbouring Manitoulin District, whereas equivalent services in Greater Sudbury, which has the status of a single-tier municipality, are provided directly from the city.

 With the city included, the district would have had a population of 183,077 in the 2016 census.